 In a unanimous opinion, the Court of Appeals rejected the argument that the Martin Act preempts nonfraud common-law claims.
-Relying on CPC and Kerusa, as well as the court's prior cases on common law preemption, the court held that, as a general rule, the Martin Act does not preclude a private litigant from bringing a nonfraud common-law cause of action.
+Relying on CPC and Kerusa, as well as the court's prior cases on common-law preemption, the court held that, as a general rule, the Martin Act does not preclude a private litigant from bringing a nonfraud common-law cause of action.

 The court stated that, read together, CPC and Kerusa stand only for the proposition that a private litigant may not pursue a common-law cause of action where the claim is based on a violation of the Martin Act itself and would not exist but for the statute.
 Hence, the court held, there is no "preemption" based merely on the fact that the common-law claim brought by a private litigant could also be styled as a Martin Act claim.
-As the court put it, "mere overlap between the common-law remedies."
+As the court put it, "mere overlap between the common law and the Martin Act is not enough to extinguish common-law remedies."
+[21]

-The Court of Appeals stated that its conclusion was supported by the plain text of the Act, as well as the legislative intent, legislative history, and policy considerations underlying the Act.
-The court agreed with the New York Attorney General's position that the purpose of the Martin Act is not impaired by private common-law actions that have a legal basis independent of the statute, because "proceedings by the Attorney General and private actions further the same goal-combating fraud and deception in securities transactions."
+The Court of Appeals stated that its conclusion was supported by the plain text of the act, as well as the legislative intent, legislative history and policy considerations underlying the act.
+The court agreed with the New York attorney general's position that the purpose of the Martin Act is not impaired by private common-law actions that have a legal basis independent of the statute, because "proceedings by the Attorney General and private actions further the same goal - combating fraud and deception in securities transactions."
+[22]

-The court cited approvingly to Southern District of New York Judge Marrero's opinion in Anwar when discussing the legislative intent and policy considerations underlying its interpretation of the Martin Act.
+The court cited approvingly to Judge Marrero's opinion in Anwar when discussing the legislative intent and policy considerations underlying its interpretation of the Martin Act.
 The court stated that a finding that the Martin Act precludes properly pleaded common-law actions would leave the marketplace "less protected than it was before the Martin Act's passage, which can hardly have been the goal of its drafters."
-For these reasons, the court concluded that the plaintiff's common-law claims of breach of fiduciary duty and gross negligence were not barred by the Martin Act and should be permitted to go forward.
+[23] For these reasons, the court concluded that the plaintiff's common-law claims of breach of fiduciary duty and gross negligence were not barred by the Martin Act and should be permitted to go forward.